Average Property Management Fees & Real Estate Management Costs (2026 Guide)

 The landlords who get the best outcomes from property managers are the ones who treat it as a partnership and know enough to hold their manager accountable.
 Understanding the fee structure is the first step in that accountability.

-Frequently Asked Questions: Average Property Management Gee
+Frequently Asked Questions: Average Property Management Fees

 • The national average property management fee is approximately 8.49% of monthly rent collected, with a practical range of 8–12% for most residential properties.
 Flat fee structures average $100–$150 per unit per month.
 Your actual rate will depend on market, property type, portfolio size, and service scope.